contagon/handbook/handbook/14-single-members.md

 ## 14.0 Introduction

-The Savior invites all to come unto Him and belong to His Church (see [2 Nephi 26:24](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/26.24?lang=eng#p24)).
+The Savior invites all to come unto Him and belong to His Church (see [2 Nephi 26:24](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/26?lang=eng&id=p24#p24)).
 Men and women who have not yet married or who are divorced or widowed make up a significant portion of Church membership.
-It is important for all to find hope through the Atonement of Jesus Christ (see [Ether 12:4](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/12.4?lang=eng#p4)).
+It is important for all to find hope through the Atonement of Jesus Christ (see [Ether 12:4](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/12?lang=eng&id=p4#p4)).
 The following eternal truths can help develop such hope:

 * Scriptures and latter-day prophets confirm that everyone who is faithful in keeping gospel covenants will have the opportunity for exaltation.
 * The precise time and manner in which the blessings of exaltation are bestowed have not all been revealed.
-But they are nonetheless assured (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.41?lang=eng#p41)).
+But they are nonetheless assured (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2?lang=eng&id=p41#p41)).
-* Waiting upon the Lord implies continued obedience and spiritual progress toward Him (see [Isaiah 64:4](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/64.4?lang=eng#p4)).
+* Waiting upon the Lord implies continued obedience and spiritual progress toward Him (see [Isaiah 64:4](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/64?lang=eng&id=p4#p4)).
 * God offers eternal life to all of His children.
 All who qualify for the Savior’s gracious gift of forgiveness and live His commandments will receive eternal life.
-(See [Mosiah 26:30](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/26.30?lang=eng#p30); [Moroni 6:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/6.8?lang=eng#p8).)
+(See [Mosiah 26:30](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/26?lang=eng&id=p30#p30); [Moroni 6:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/6?lang=eng&id=p8#p8).)
 * Confidence in these assurances is rooted in faith in Jesus Christ.
-By His grace, all things pertaining to mortality are set right (see [Alma 7:11–13](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/7.11-13?lang=eng#p11)).
+By His grace, all things pertaining to mortality are set right (see [Alma 7:11–13](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/7?lang=eng&id=p11-p13#p11)).

-The Lord needs all members to help in the work of salvation in their wards and stakes (see [1 Corinthians 12:12–27](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/12.12-27?lang=eng#p12)).
+God needs all members to help in His work of salvation in their wards and stakes (see [1 Corinthians 12:12–27](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/12?lang=eng&id=p12-p27#p12)).
 As directed by the Spirit, single members are called to leadership and teaching positions.
 Leadership callings may include serving in the following positions:

 * Ward and stake organization presidencies
 * Elders quorum presidencies